 Students broaden their musicianship and learn new musical styles.
 Some of our faculty artists include specialists in Dalcroze movement, folk song, Klezmer, Irish fiddle, and Blues piano.
 A Saturday evening feature concert and Q&A has also been included in our online workshops.

 Piano students stretch their creative muscles and gain confidence in the skill of improvisation.
 With Nancy Modell.

 Experienced string and guitar students expand their musical vocabulary.
 This class meets once per day, Saturday and Sunday, for all strings and guitars in books 4 and up.

 Insightful conversations, practice advice, and community support for your Suzuki parenting and teaching journey, led by a Suzuki educator.

 Play-In and Final Concert

-On Sunday afternoon, all students and faculty will gather, first by instrument for a traditional Suzuki Play-In of pieces from various books, then all together to present their group class pieces in a joyous finale.
+All students and faculty will gather, first by instrument for a traditional Suzuki Play-In of pieces from various books, then all together to present their group class pieces in a joyous finale.

 Repertoire: Students choose one or two polished pieces for their Masterclass and review working repertoire in their current book(s).
 More details will be shared with registered participants.